joshgerdes/jekyll-uno/_posts/2012-05-10-wifimax-vista.md

   8. _Now go down to Other Devices (still in Device Manager)_
   9. _Right click the USB 2.0 WLA device_
  10. _Select Update Driver and choose Browse My Computer For Driver_
- 11. _Browse to the path that the drivers from the previous step were installed on, usually: C:Program FilesZyDAS_
+ 11. _Browse to the path that the drivers from the previous step were installed on, usually: C:\Program Files\ZyDAS_

  _It should then find the correct driver and install it._

-&nbsp;

-&nbsp;